knadh/otpgateway/README.md

         console.log("finished", nm, id);

         // 3.
 Post the namespace and id to your server that will make the
-        // check request to the gateway and on success, update the user's
+        // status request to the gateway and on success, update the user's
         // address in your records as it's now verified.
     })